berkholz/vcard2fritzXML/README.md

 # WHAT IS vcard2fritzXML?

-vcard2fritzXML is litte Tool written in Java to convert a vcard file into an XML file with the format of a Fritz!Box addressbook import file.
+vcard2fritzXML is litte tool written in Java to convert a vcard file into an XML file with the format of a Fritz!Box addressbook import file.

 # TESTED